Pursuing Your Passion When You Have Something To Lose

 I grew up in your average nuclear family in the 1990’s.
-Sure, there were some hard times, but I certainly wasn’t impoverished, and it was pretty amazing when compared to the abysmal hardship and crippling depression of others.
-The ultimate normality of my life manifested in a strange way, however, resulting in a constant overwhelming feeling that I did not struggle through enough adversity to know how to push myself to be extraordinary.
+Sure, there were some hard times, but I certainly wasn’t impoverished.
+It was pretty amazing when compared to the abysmal hardship and crippling depression of others.
+The ultimate normality of my life manifested in a strange way, however; it left me with a constant overwhelming feeling that I did not struggle through enough adversity to know how to push myself to be extraordinary.

 All my life, I wanted to be a world-class writer, yet I often struggled to even try.
 There were no dramatic consequences for me (in the short-term at least) if I did not put in the extra work required to achieve this goal.
 Should I fail or even not bother to try, all that happened was that I returned to my regular, comfortable life.